T. T. Krishnamachari

-Tiruvellore Thattai Krishnamachari (1899–1974) was an Indian politician who served as Finance Minister from 1956 to 1958 and from 1964 to 1966.
+Tiruvellore Thattai Krishnamachari (26 November 1899 – 7 March 1974) was an Indian politician who served as Finance Minister from 1956 to 1958 and from 1964 to 1966.
 He was also a founding member of the first governing body of the National Council of Applied Economic Research (NCAER) in New Delhi, India's first independent economic policy institute established in 1956.

 Krishnamachari graduated from Madras Christian College (MCC) and was a visiting professor to the department of economics at MCC.
 He was popularly known as TTK.

 He has the ignominy of being the first minister in free India to have resigned due to his involvement in a scam.
-He was also a member of drafting committee, an entrepreneur and prominent leader within the Indian National Congress.He was also deputy viceroy from 1947-1950.
+He was also a member of drafting committee, an entrepreneur and prominent leader within the Indian National Congress.
+He was also deputy viceroy from 1947-1950.

 Early life

-T. T. Krishnamachari was born in 1899 into a Tamil Brahmin family in the city of Madras (now Chennai).
+T. T. Krishnamachari was born during the British Raj in 1899 into a Tamil Brahmin family in the city of Madras (now Chennai).
 His father T. T. Rangachari was a judge in the High Court.
-He attended the Dharmamurthi Rao Bahadur Calavala Cunnan Chetty's Hindu Higher Secondary School, & later graduated from Madras Christian College.
+He attended the Dharmamurthi Rao Bahadur Calavala Cunnan Chetty's Hindu Higher Secondary School, and later graduated from Madras Christian College.
 He founded TTK group, an Indian business conglomerate famous for its Prestige brand, in the year 1928.